kevinch-nv/onnx-tensorrt/README.md

     sudo make install

 ### Python modules
-TensorRT version 5.0 and up create Python wrappers using pybind11.
+TensorRT version >= 5.0 uses Python wrappers created by pybind11.
 No build is necessary.
-However, since we use already existing TensorRT binding, we need to ensure that PYTHONPATH is set appropriately.
-If you just install TensorRT, the weels for the pybind will be located at the same location other TensorRT libs.

 For earlier versions of TensorRT, the Python wrappers are built using SWIG.
 Build the Python wrappers and modules by running: